johlym/johnathan-org/src/_posts/2018-12-23-spinupwp-the-best-service-for-deploying-self-hosted-wordpress.md

 This is where SpinupWP comes into play, built by the folks at Delicious Brains, makers of the [WP Migrate DB Pro](https://johnathan.org/goto/wpmigratepro) and [WP Offload Media](https://johnathan.org/goto/wpoffloadmedia) WordPress plugins.
 They build amazing plugins, so you know they built a great service, too.

 SpinupWP does one thing really damn well: make servers with WordPress pre-installed and pre-configured appear on Linux servers.
 Out of the box, they hook up with Digital Ocean, but if you have your own box elsewhere, just feed them the IP address and credentials.
-They’ll handle the rest.
+They'll handle the rest.

-For the sake of my review, we’ll be focusing on Digital Ocean deployments, but most of what I cover is the same elsewhere.
+For the sake of my review, we'll be focusing on Digital Ocean deployments, but most of what I cover is the same elsewhere.

 ## Part 1: Creating the Server

 Creating a server starts simply: tell SpinupWP how large and where:

 ![SpinupWP New Server page](/content/images/wp-content/uploads/2018/12/spinupwp_deployment_start-1024x626.jpg) _The server setup page.
-This is where you’ll feed things like passwords and database names._
+This is where you'll feed things like passwords and database names._

-At this stage, you’ll provide things like the database name and it’s password, as well as any SSH keys for access to the server from a Terminal.
+At this stage, you'll provide things like the database name and it's password, as well as any SSH keys for access to the server from a Terminal.
 Make note of the password before continuing.

 ![SpinupWP New Server feed](/content/images/wp-content/uploads/2018/12/spinupwp_deployment_status_clip.gif) _The setup live feed._